rl1131/remotehack/README.md

 shows about 2MHz of bandwidth max and the actual remote frequencies range by quite a bit.
 The 315 MHz band for remotes (FCC Part 15) is 285-322 MHz.
 For 433 the range is from 420 MHz to 450 MHz.

-THE BIGGEST PROBLEM is finding a transmitter that transmits at the specific frequency.
-There are currently only dirt-cheap transmitters available for 315MHz and 433MHz.
-Other frequencies like 303MHz is also popular for fan remotes.

-If you need another frequency you may need to do some programming using a CC1101 transceiver.
-The RadioHead library is fairly portable and might be used as a basis for transmitting OOK data.
-At some point in the near future I'll try to put something together using this CC1101 transceiver.

 3. Use [Universal Radio Hacker](https://github.com/jopohl/urh)
 to record the remote control buttons.
 Below is a sophomoric video